joelparkerhenderson/gracenote-api-scripts/README.md

-# Demo of the Gracenote API to get movies and showings
+# Demo of the Gracenote API to get theatres, movies, showings

 This demo connects to the Gracenote API to get a list of movie showings.